 As you prepare for retirement, you have a number of decisions to make regarding your SERS retirement benefit.
-You will document your decisions on an application for annuity that you will complete with a retirement counselor.
+You will document your decisions on a retirement estimate request.
 Researching and considering all of your options well in advance of your retirement will give you the most time to make those important decisions, many of which cannot be changed later.

 Read through the basic information and options outlined here and make a list of questions you may have.
-Then schedule an appointment with a retirement counselor to discuss your questions and all of your options by calling 1.800.633.5461.
+Then schedule an appointment with a pension plan specialist to discuss your questions and all of your options by calling 1.800.633.5461.

 Your annual pension is calculated using a formula based on your SERS class of service (listed on your annual member statements), years of service, salary and age.*

 For most SERS members, that's 2.5% of their final average salary for each year of credited service, but this can change depending on your class of service.

 Divide the annual amount by 12 for the monthly pension amount.

 *Pennsylvania State Police troopers with 20 or more years of service should contact a pension plan specialist for additional information.

 If you haven't reached SERS normal retirement age, your benefit could be reduced for early retirement.
 The further you are from SERS normal retirement age, the greater the reduction.
 SERS normal retirement age is 65, 60, 55, or 50 depending on your class of service, which is listed on your annual member statements.
 You can check your most recent statement in SERS online members services.

 When you complete your application for annuity, you must select a monthly payment option.

 While all plans pay you a monthly benefit for life, one option provides the highest monthly payment for as long as you live, one ensures that the full benefit to which you are entitled over your expected lifetime is paid to you or, if you die before receiving payments totaling that amount, the remainder will be paid to your beneficiaries, and others provide monthly payments to someone after your death.